jonesec2/Password-Generator/README.md

 After the user has chosen all of their preferences for their password, we will store that information, and then using java script we will formulate a randomly generated password.

 This password will display on screen for the user to see.

+Additionally the user will have the option to copy the password to their clipboard.

 ## Credits
 As I continue this journey and collaborate with more colleagues, I will add their names and contact info to this list.